-Allows you to connect to your own data sources and retrieves data.
+Provides support to add any additional data providers to connect to your own database or extend functionalities of the existing data providers.
 The .NET framework compatible custom data processing extensions need to be created using data extension interface.
-With this, you can use any additional data source like MySQL, SQLite, PostgreSQL, MongoDB, and others., or extend a built-in data source.
+With minimal configurations, you can use any additional data source such as OData, SASS, WebApi, MySQL, SQLite, PostgreSQL, MongoDB, etc.

 The ASP.NET Core Report Designer allows you to create an embedded data source with your own data connection.
 The embedded data source is specific to a report and you can use the connection string as expressions.